Orthokeratology (Ortho-k), or Corneal Reshaping Therapy (CRT)

-We offer Orthokeratology (Ortho-K), as a non-surgical treatment option for both Myopia Control for children and young adults, and for people suffering from mild to moderate myopia astigmatism and presbyopia.
-Ortho k is a safer and reversible alternative treatment for people that are not a good candidate for refractive surgeries such as LASIK, PRK, and SMILE.
+We also offer Orthokeratology (Ortho-K), as a non-surgical treatment option for both Myopia Control for children and young adults, and for people suffering from mild to moderate myopia astigmatism and presbyopia.
+Ortho k is a safer and reversible alternative treatment for people that are not a good candidate for refractive surgeries such as LASIK, PRK, SMILE, and CONTOURA.

-Also referred to as Ortho-K, Corneal Refractive Therapy (CRT) or Overnight Vision Correction, Orthokeratology is a unique technology that utilises custom-fitted, oxygen-permeable rigid contact lenses to improve vision through the reshaping of cornea while you sleep.
+Orthokeratology also referred to, Corneal Refractive Therapy (CRT) or Overnight Vision Correction, is a unique revolutionary technology that utilizes custom-fitted, oxygen-permeable rigid contact lenses to improve vision through the reshaping of cornea while you sleep.
 Simply remove your lenses in the morning and enjoy clear vision without wearing glasses or contact lenses during the day.

 Ortho K uses advanced technology to reshape the surface of your eyes.
 A precisely shaped vision retainer Gas Permeable (GP) contact lens, uniquely designed for your individual eye shape, places gentle pressure over a layer of tear film on your cornea during sleep by a pre-determined amount to correct your eyesight prescription.
 While you sleep, the lenses gently reshape the front surface of your eye (the cornea) to correct your vision, so you can see clearly without glasses or contact lenses when you're awake.
 The effect is temporary - generally enough to get you through a day or two - so you must wear the reshaping lenses each night to maintain good vision during the day.

 Who Is A Candidate For Ortho-k?

 Orhokeratology for Adults